-All postings by student organizations, individual students, individuals or non-college affiliated organizations must be approved by the Office of Student Activities, located in the Caine Student Center.
+All postings by student organizations, athletic teams, classes, individual students, individuals or non-college affiliated organizations must be approved by the Office of Student Activities, located in the Caine Student Center.
 Approval must be stamped PRIOR to duplication of the postings.
 All postings without this approval will be removed.

-All notices and signs must clearly state the individual's name or the official name of the sponsoring organization(s), academic department(s), athletic team(s), class(es), or institute(s).
-(Academic departments and athletic teams are not required to receive approval from the Office of Student Activities, but must follow all other guidelines of this Posting Policy.)
+All notices and signs must clearly state the individual's name or the official name of the sponsoring organization(s), academic department(s), athletic team(s), class(es), institute(s) (Academic departments and athletic teams are not required to receive approval from the Office of Student Activities, but must follow all other guidelines of this Posting Policy.), date, location, time and purpose.